Skip to searchSkip to main content

 • If altered, document and advise the owner/driver that the alteration can cause the inability for some ADAS systems to operate correctly and proper calibrations to be performed successfully.

-• Typically, the scan tool is required and would remain connected to confirm calibration is completed.
+• Typically, the scan tool is required and will need to remain connected to confirm calibration is complete.

 • On glass replacement the adhesive specifications may require it to be adequately cured to prevent slippage and throw off calibration.